 - Some people lean towards excessive eating during non-fasting hours

 - Disruption to diet and eating schedule may have negative effects on digestion

 So, Is Intermittent Fasting Good for Athletes?

 In the end, whether or not intermittent fasting is the right choice will depend on the individual.
-Triathletes, for example, may need to harness larger levels of daily fuel, while other athletes may benefit from the increased testosterone and HGH levels fasting can provide.
+Triathletes, for example, may need to harness larger levels of daily fuel, while other endurance athletes may benefit from the increased testosterone and HGH levels fasting can provide.
 For those athletes committed to a schedule of intermittent fasting, exogenous ketone drinks such as Kenetik can help minimize or negate any potential drawbacks.

 What are exogenous ketones, you ask?
 Well, they’re ketones that are externally made.
 As such, they’re the natural counterpart to endogenous ketones, which are created internally during ketosis — the state induced by strict fasting.

 Ketones are a robust source of clean-burning energy that can complement an athlete’s diet and help them reach their exercise goal.
 Aided by ketones, the body’s muscles and heart can do up to 28% more with the same levels of oxygen they can with carbs alone.
 This makes Kenetik an incredible new way to fuel training, improve energy, aid in post-workout recovery, and overall improve athletic performance.